 A daily dose is great at preventing flu and colds, or helping you to get over them.

-Extremely easy to make, let this recipe teach you how to make vegetable broth, but using vegetables packed with important minerals (especially potassium), as well as phytochemicals that are incredibly effective at renewing your body's ability to fight disease.
+Extremely easy to make, this recipe uses vegetables packed with important minerals (especially potassium), as well as phytochemicals (plant-produced chemicals different from vitamins or minerals) that are incredibly effective at nourishing and healing your body as well as strengthing its ability to fight disease.

 It's a great way to make miso soup with strong nutrient broth.